swetha0404/Colaborative-Filtering/README.md

 # Collaborative-Filtering
-Movie recommendation using Collaborative Filtering Algorithm by Breese, Heckerman and Kadie Implementation of Empirical Analysis of Predictive Algorithms for Collaborative Filtering.
+Movie recommendation using Collaborative Filtering Algorithm by Breese, Heckerman and Kadie.

+Implementation of Empirical Analysis of Predictive Algorithms for Collaborative Filtering.

 •The dataset is a subset of the movie ratings data from the Netflix Prize.